Influential Women in Hamilton: Yvette Pierre

 Has anyone inspired you or acted as a mentor in your career?

-Yes, early in my career, I was fortunate to have Eleen Lum as a manager while I was a management trainee in underwriting.
+Yes, early in my career with a difference organisation, I was fortunate to have Eleen Lum as a manager while I was a management trainee in underwriting.
 Eleen was an incredible mentor; a tiny, unassuming individual, yet she carried immense strength and grace.
 In those days when “Diversity, Equity, and Inclusion” (DEI) was not popular, as a female leader in a male-dominated profession, Eleen’s drive for excellence, her knowledge and expertise and her leadership style were compelling factors that caused her to “have a seat at the table”.

 She consistently demonstrated professionalism, putting people first and standing firm on her principles, even under immense pressure.
 Watching Eleen handle challenges with poise and unwavering commitment was inspiring.
 She showed me that true leadership is about integrity, consistency and walking your talk.
 It also showed me that true leadership comes at a cost, and I am not sure what kind of leader I would have become without her influence and example.